fybrik/fogProtect-dashboard-sample/README.md

       ```
     **Improtant: make sure that the repositories where the docker image and the helm chart were pushed
        are public**
-3) Apply the RBAC for the fybrik manager:
+3) Apply the ClusterRole and jwt secret:
     ```shell
-    kubectl apply -f fybrik-system-manager-rbac.yaml -n fybrik-system
+    kubectl apply -f fybrik-jwt-secret-reader.yaml -n fybrik-system
     ```
 4) Apply all of the assets in the `forprotect` namespace (the current context of `kubectl`):
     ```shell
     kubectl apply -f assets/
     ```

-5) Create the `jwt_key_secret.yaml` secret under the directory `fog-protect/secrets` in the
-`forprotect` namespace (the current context of `kubectl`), and also in the `fybrik-blueprints` namespace:
-    ```shell
-    kubectl apply -f secrets/jwt_key_secret.yaml
-    kubectl apply -n fybrik-blueprints -f secrets/jwt_key_secret.yaml
-    ```
-    **Note:** the secret `secrets/jwt_key_secret.yaml` contains the secret key used as the authentication key for the
+5)    **The secret in 'fybrik-jwt-secret-reader.yaml` contains the secret key used as the authentication key for the
-    JWT used between the rest filter and the frontend GUI, in order to change the key, you can invoke:
+    JWT used by both the REST module and the frontend GUI.
+In order to change the key, you can invoke:
    - ```shell
      echo -n '<your_key>' | base64
      ```
-     Once you get the base64 encoding of your key, modify the value of `data.jwt_key` in `jwt_key_secret.yaml`.
+     Once you get the base64 encoding of your key, modify the value of `data.jwt_key` in `fybrik-jwt-secret-reader.yaml`.
      In order for the change to take effect, the GUI and the rest-read pods need to be restarted.

 6) Apply the module in the `fybrik-system` namespace: